philipturner/molecular-renderer/README.md

 > \*When targeting a 60 Hz display or exporting 24 Hz video, it simply renders every n-th frame.

-Before serialization, geometry data packs into an efficient format - three `float` numbers per atom, with a stride of 12 B. The velocity is computed using positions between frame timestamps, rather than the actual atomic velocities.
-This is more appropriate for MetalFX temporal upscaling and removes the need to store velocity.
+Before serialization, geometry data packs into an efficient format - three `float` numbers per atom, with a stride of 12 B. Shaders compute velocity from positions between frame timestamps, rather than the actual atomic velocities.
+This is more appropriate for MetalFX temporal upscaling and removes the need to store velocities on disk.
 Finally, the geometry data is archived using the [LZBITMAP](https://developer.apple.com/documentation/compression/compression_lzbitmap) lossless compression algorithm.
+While running an OpenMM simulation, the application auto-saves each batch of 4 consecutive frames into one file.

 Asuming 4 fs time step @ 120 Hz, playback speed must be a multiple of 0.48 ps/s.
 Replaying at exactly 0.48 ps/s would cause a significant bottleneck; OpenMM would halt the GPU command stream every step.
 To prevent this bottleneck, try to replay at something over 10 ps/s.
 Also check how quickly OpenMM is simulating, to gauge how long you'll wait before visualizing.
 OpenMM would generate 1.2 ps/s of data when simulating 100 ns/day, something achievable with the M1 Max and ~100,000 atoms.